 Dissolving the business if it is a separate entity such as a corporation

-While creditors may pursue assets of the business, in most cases they cannot reach beyond the business to pursue individual principles.
+While creditors may pursue assets of the business, in most cases they cannot reach beyond the business to pursue individual principals unless one of the principals personally signed or guaranteed the payment of a debt.
 Thus, dissolution typically winds up the issue, whether or not business debts are wholly satisfied.

 Filing for bankruptcy protection

-There are two types of bankruptcy available to business entities—Chapter 7 and Chapter 11.
+There are two types of bankruptcy petition available to business entities—Chapter 7 and Chapter 11.
 In Chapter 7 bankruptcy, a business wraps up its operations and ceases to exist.
 In Chapter 11 bankruptcy, the business reorganizes debt in an effort to become profitable again.
+It’s usually not a good idea for a business to file a Chapter 7 bankruptcy.
+More often, the principals of a business will file a bankruptcy petition.

 The best option for your business depends on the specifics of your situation.
 The amount of debt, your business’s history, whether any of the principals have personally guaranteed debt, whether the business is viable moving forward, and more.